onlysaikikhere/ToDoApp/README.md

-# Simple To-Do
+# Glass Todo

-A minimal, single-screen Android to-do app.
+A minimal, single-screen Android to-do app with a liquid-glass aesthetic inspired by Apple Reminders.

 ## Philosophy